In This Chapter

 Cooling hot spots

 Easing the itchIf your Pom is itching to scratch for any reason, you can ease the itch at home with several treatments.
-Here are a few: – Apply an ice pack or even immerse the dog in cool water.
-Pat dry, but avoid blow-drying or vigorous rubbing.
+Here are a few:

 If itching continues, your veterinarian may prescribe short-term oral cortisone medication.
 This treatment provides the most immediate and effective relief and may be necessary in order to start treating the itch. |